denis-migdal/SBrython/README.md

 ### ASTNode type refactor

-    - ifblock => split files.
     - =(assign) variant (how to remove ?)
     - remove type from constructor, set it depending on the filename ?
-    - make a typeof for type ? so that it isn't string ?

 ### SBrython AST